 In this article:

-Aloe vera has been used for centuries in Egypt, Greece, India, China, Japan, and Mexico for its health properties.
-(1)
+Aloe vera has been used for centuries in Egypt, Greece, India, China, Japan, and Mexico for its health-promoting properties.

-Aloe vera contains vitamins, minerals, lignin, enzymes, sugars, saponins, amino acids, and salicylic acid.
-It is a source of antioxidants, including vitamins A (beta-carotene), C, and E. It also contains folic acid, choline, and vitamin B12.
+Aloe vera contains vitamins, minerals, lignin, enzymes, sugars, saponins, amino acids, and salicylic acid, most of which are present in the gel.
 (1)

 Uses of Aloe Vera